simila-io/simila/docs/concepts.md

 A Vector is a set of scalar values of every dimension for a basis.
 For example, for a `pdf` document the text “Hello world!” in the basis `{page, paragraph}` may be `{1, 1}`, which means that the text resides on page one in the first paragraph of the document.

 ### Index
 An index is a form of data transformed from the original document, and it's optimized for the full-text search.
-Every index is built for a document in the specific format, which identifies the [bais](#basis) of the vectors in the index records.
+Every index is built for a document in the specific format, which identifies the [basis](#basis) of the vectors in the index records.
 Simila stores the index in its dedicated database.
 Each index contains a list of records associated with a unique index ID.
 Each index record stores the searchable text and the vector of the text based on the document format.

 For instance, an mp3-encoded file contains the sound of a voice, which may be transcribed and represented as text spoken in the mp3 recording.
 The index will store the text available for search for the `mp3` format.
 Search results may be returned in the format: 'Hello world!' is spoken at 00:30 in the recording.
 'Hello world' is the searchable text, and the timepoint '00:30' serves as the reference point (vector) where the text is spoken.